Student Government Association (SGA)

 - Information about the duties of each officer’s position are covered in the SGA Officer Duties .

-- Completed applications must be submitted by April 18.
+- Completed applications must be submitted by April 18 of each academic year.

-- The election will be held online, April 20 – May 2.
+- The election will be held online, April 20 – May 2 of each academic year.

 - Questions?
 Contact Jermiel Hargrove @ email@example.com